ayesh24-hash/essay-schemes/schemes/MARK_SCHEMES_M03.md

 model: This couple meets NHS/standard access criteria for IVF, as she has a diagnosed cause of infertility (tubal factor) for which surgery is unsuitable or has failed, and is under 40.
 She should be offered an initial 3 full cycles, with pre-treatment screening, single embryo transfer in the first cycle, and cryopreservation of surplus good-quality embryos.
 points:
 - [3] She meets criteria for IVF: diagnosed cause of infertility (tubal factor) for which other treatments are unsuitable/have failed | NICE NG257 (2026), 1.39.3
-- [2] Being under 40 years, she should be offered an initial 3 full cycles of IVF | NICE NG257 (2026), 1.39.6
-- [2] A "full cycle" = one episode of ovarian stimulation plus transfer of all resultant fresh and frozen embryos | NICE NG257 (2026), 1.39.4
 - [2] Take ovarian reserve (AMH or antral follicle count, not FSH) into account when counselling on IVF prognosis | NICE NG257 (2026), 1.18.4–1.18.5, 1.39.2
 - [2] Discuss risks/benefits of IVF in line with current regulatory/consent standards (HFEA Code of Practice / local SLCOG equivalent) | NICE NG257 (2026), 1.39.1; SLCOG (latest edition) [SLCOG-CHECK]
 - [2] Screen both partners for HIV, hepatitis B and hepatitis C before treatment | NICE NG257 (2026), 1.19.1